 The Rademacher Forges have played an important part in the development of Eskilstuna.
 Here the metal processing lasted for 350 years.
-Today the area is a cultural reserve and acts as a open-air museum, giving visitors an insight into the traditional production of knives, scissors, needles and more.
+Today the area is a cultural reserve and acts as an open-air museum, giving visitors an insight into the traditional production of knives, scissors, needles, and more.

-The city museum is located in the centre of Eskilstuna and offers exhibitions with a local touch.
+The city museum is located in the center of Eskilstuna and offers exhibitions with a local touch.
 This is the place to get further insight into the city’s past and present.

 Munktellmuseet offers its visitors to experience over 180 years of Swedish industrial history.
-It is located in the old industrial neighbourhood of Munktellstaden.
-It was Johan Theofron Munktell who established the manufacturing industry here with production of heavy machinery such as tractors.
+It is located in the old industrial neighborhood of Munktellstaden.
+It was Johan Theofron Munktell who established the manufacturing industry here with the production of heavy machinery such as tractors.